So, you want to explore the cost of working with a professional content writer or copywriter for your business?

 A content writer may calculate how many days it will take to plan, produce, and edit the content – you can expect the day rate to be anything from £350 – £500.
 This pricing model is normally for larger writing projects, which may include establishing your brand messaging and tone of voice.

-Other content writers, typically for a smaller project, will price up per page – you can expect this to be around £80 – £150 per page.
+Other content writers, typically for a smaller project, will price up per page – you can expect this to be around £80 – £150 per page on your website.

 Factors affecting the cost of your website content:

 - Interviews – with you or your staff

 - Number of pages to write

 How much would an SEO landing page cost?

 A single SEO landing page can take anything from 2-6 hours to write and upload to your website.